LIEUTENANT COLONEL DOUGLAS D. FOWLER

-Married Melissa Nash on December 5, 1853 in Norwalk, CT who passed two years later on September 14, 1855
+MARITAL STATUS: Married Melissa Nash on December 5, 1853, in Norwalk, CT, who passed two years later, on September 14, 1855

-Infant daughter who was unnamed, passed on October 5, 1855
+CHILDREN: They had an infant daughter, who was unnamed and passed on October 5, 1855

 Captain in the 3rd Regiment, Company G